CPE307/survey/docs/meetings/VisionAndScopeMeeting.md

-Vision and Scope Meeting
+## Vision and Scope Meeting
 Date: 10/5/16

+### Goals
-Presenting initial Vision and Scope document to client.
+* Presenting initial Vision and Scope document to client.
-Requesting access to key players for requirements gathering.
+* Requesting access to key players for requirements gathering.

+### Notes